The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Introduction

-Halo Occupation Distribution (HOD) models have been widely used to explore the effect that uncertainties in the clustering of particular cosmological tracers might have on cosmological inferences \citep[e.g.][]{Alam_2021}.
-The simplest HOD models place galaxies into haloes based on only their mass \citep[e.g.][]{Zheng2005,2011ApJ...736...59Z}.
-However, several studies highlight the requirement to go beyond halo mass to reproduce the observed clustering of cosmological tracers, such as galaxies \citep[e.g][]{2015MNRAS.446..651W,2016MNRAS.460.2552H,2018MNRAS.478.4487T,rocher23}.
+Halo occupation distribution (HOD) models have been widely used to explore the effect that uncertainties in the clustering of particular cosmological tracers might have on cosmological inferences \citep[e.g.][]{Alam_2021}.
+The simplest HOD models place galaxies into haloes based only on their mass \citetext{\citealt{Zheng2005} and \citealt{2011ApJ...736...59Z}}.
+However, several studies highlight the requirement to go beyond halo mass to reproduce the observed clustering of cosmological tracers, such as galaxies \citetext{\citealt{2015MNRAS.446..651W},\citealt{2016MNRAS.460.2552H},\citealt{2018MNRAS.478.4487T} and \citealt{rocher23}}.

-In addition to the environment, \citet{2021MNRAS.500.1029L,2023arXiv231018266Z} also pointed out the need to take into account the various correlations between halo properties when modelling the clustering systematic errors.
-Besides occupation, models for the galaxy-halo connection have also explored associating galaxy properties such as galaxy spins, bar formation, disk size to halo properties\citep{1980MNRAS.193..189F,1998MNRAS.295..319M,2022ApJ...940..175K}
+\citet{2021MNRAS.500.1029L} and \citet{2024MNRAS.530.3127Z} point out the need to take into account the various correlations between halo properties, in addition to the environment, when modelling clustering systematic errors.
+Besides occupation, models for the galaxy-halo connection have also explored associating galaxy properties such as galaxy spins, bar formation, and disk size with halo properties \citetext{\citealt{1980MNRAS.193..189F},\citealt{1998MNRAS.295..319M} and \citealt{2022ApJ...940..175K}}

-In this work, we use the halo mass and local environment to develop a multi-dimensional prediction for the internal halo properties (concentration, shape and spin).
-Previously, we have made this prediction for one halo property at a time at a given redshift \citep{2021MNRAS.503.2053R} and incorporating a cosmology and redshift dependence \citep{2022MNRAS.516.5849R}.
-Here, we extend the capability of our algorithms to incorporate correlations between the halo properties and to be able to recover the multi-dimensional halo assembly bias i.e., the dependence of the halo bias and clustering on two or more halo properties.
-We also apply it to a model galaxy population built on a low-resolution halo catalog and show the effects and improvements produced in their galaxy clustering.
+In this work we used the halo mass and local environment to develop a multi-dimensional prediction for the internal halo properties (concentration, shape, and spin).
+Previously, we made this prediction for one halo property at a time at a given redshift \citep{2021MNRAS.503.2053R} and incorporating a cosmology and redshift dependence \citep{ramakrishnan2022}.
+Here, we extend the capability of our algorithms to incorporate correlations between the halo properties and to be able to recover the multi-dimensional halo AB (i.e. the dependence of the halo bias and clustering on two or more halo properties).
+We also applied them to a model galaxy population built on a low-resolution (LR) halo catalogue and show the effects and improvements in the predicted galaxy clustering.